By Pretty Presets on | No Comments

 Even though you may not have a sign out front of your door, your activity on your blog is saying that either you are opened for business, or closed for business.
 Which one are you?

-If you are wondering why no one is calling, then you might want to look at your blog.
+If you are wondering why no one is calling, then you might want to look at your social media or blog.
 If you have only posted one time in the last 30 days, I suggest that your clients think you are totally closed for business, and that there is not even a pulse!
-If you have blogged twice in the last 30 days, they might look at your business as a fun little thing you do on the side.
+If you have posted twice in the last 30 days, they might look at your business as a fun little thing you do on the side.
 If you have blogged at between 4-20 times per week, they look at it as the place to be!
 You give the feeling of a hoppin’ happenin’ great place to hang around, and they will do just that!

 If you don’t have a ‘brick and mortar’ business, which is an actual store front with a studio, then your store front is your blog and your website.
 And if you are not actively posting on your blog, you might as well have a sign outside your door that says: “closed”.
 I know, I know, you’re thinking that by only posting once a month your audience will believe that you are so busy, that you can only fit in one blog post a month.
 Wrong!
 By only posting once a month you are telling your audience that you’re not a real professional, you’re not seriously running a business, and you are not the one to call.